mbbu-beep/splunk-snort-soc-lab/splunk-searches/privileged-account-modification.md

 Microsoft-Windows-PowerShell/Operational
 ```

 The PowerShell Operational Log was confirmed as a completed log source.
-Windows Security Log collection was configured, although its validation status was listed as deferred in the earlier log-source table.
+Windows Security Log collection was also configured, although the preserved project evidence is strongest for the PowerShell activity associated with this test.

 ## Splunk Searches